M-Croghan/CSNotebook-Interview-Prep/README.md

 :ballot_box_with_check: [What is the default port of tomcat in spring boot?](https://github.com/M-Croghan/Interview-Prep/blob/main/Spring.md#leaves-what-is-the-default-port-of-tomcat-in-spring-boot)
 :ballot_box_with_check: [Can we override or replace the Embedded tomcat server in Spring Boot?](https://github.com/M-Croghan/Interview-Prep/blob/main/Spring.md#leaves-can-we-override-or-replace-the-embedded-tomcat-server-in-spring-boot)
 :ballot_box_with_check: [Can we disable the default web server in the Spring boot application?](https://github.com/M-Croghan/Interview-Prep/blob/main/Spring.md#leaves-can-we-disable-the-default-web-server-in-the-spring-boot-application)
-:ballot_box_with_check: [Explain @RestController annotation in Sprint boot?](https://github.com/M-Croghan/Interview-Prep/blob/main/Spring.md#leaves-explain-restcontroller-annotation-in-sprint-boot)
+:ballot_box_with_check: [Explain @RestController annotation in Spring boot?](https://github.com/M-Croghan/Interview-Prep/blob/main/Spring.md#leaves-explain-restcontroller-annotation-in-spring-boot)
 :ballot_box_with_check: [What is the difference between @RestController and @Controller in Spring Boot?](https://github.com/M-Croghan/Interview-Prep/blob/main/Spring.md#leaves-what-is-the-difference-between-restcontroller-and-controller-in-spring-boot)
 :ballot_box_with_check: [What is the difference between RequestMapping and GetMapping?](https://github.com/M-Croghan/Interview-Prep/blob/main/Spring.md#leaves-what-is-the-difference-between-requestmapping-and-getmapping)
 :ballot_box_with_check: [What is an IOC container?](https://github.com/M-Croghan/Interview-Prep/blob/main/Spring.md#leaves-what-is-an-ioc-container)